MakersAsylumIndia/octave/README.md

 Start by writing a **brief introduction** to your project right here in this `README.md` file:

 Our project tries to solve an age old issue.
 Those hard of hearing cannot experience music in the same way we can.
-To counter this, we have ccreated a band which converts musical beats and signals to vibrations.
+To counter this, we have created a band which converts musical beats and signals to vibrations.
 This products isn't just for those hard of hearing, but rathel also allows us to experience music in a whole different way.

 ---